pyth-network/pyth-gitbook/consumers/on-demand.md

 ## Adversarial selection

 On-demand price updates gives users of Pyth Network some ability to select which price to use in a transaction.
-This ability is highly circumscribed by various constraints: on-chain prices must move forward in time, and cannot be from too far in the past.
+This ability is highly circumscribed by various constraints: on-chain prices must move forward in time and cannot be from too far in the past.
 However, users can still chose any price update that satisfies these constraints.
 This ability is functionally equivalent to latency: it allows users to see the price in the future before using a price from the past.

 The simplest way to guard against this attack vector is to incorporate a staleness check to ensure that the price used in a transaction is sufficiently recent.
 The Pyth Network SDKs include this check by default, where queries for the price will fail if the on-chain time differs from the price's timestamp by more than a threshold amount.
-Highly latency-sensitive protocols may wish to tune this threshold to suit their needs.
+The default threshold is set per-chain, but is typically around 1 minute.
-Protocols may take additional measures to ensure that they are not using stale prices.
+Highly latency-sensitive protocols may wish to reduce this threshold to a few seconds to better suit their needs.